Footloose (song): Other cover versions

-VeggieTales performed this song in Bob and Larry Sing the 80's.
+VeggieTales performed this song on the album Bob and Larry Sing the 80's.

-The final episode of the season 2 episode of Regular Show titled "Karaoke Video", where Pops (voiced by Sam Marin) sings his version of the song towards the end.
+The final episode of the second season of Regular Show titled "Karaoke Video", where Pops (voiced by Sam Marin) sings his version of the song towards the end.

+American pop punk band Good Charlotte covered the song for the film Not Another Teen Movie.

-Chord Overstreet and Kevin McHale performed this song in Glee, season 4.
+Sam Evans (Chord Overstreet) and Artie Abrams (Kevin McHale) performed this song in the Glee season 4 episode "Girls (and Boys) On Film".

 Andrew Goodwin and David Johnson sang a cover of this song for Final Space, season 2, episode 4, "The Other Side".

 The song is featured on the dance-based music game Just Dance Kids 2014 and covered by The Just Dance Kids.
-It is also featured on Just Dance 2018 as a cover by Top Culture.
+It is also featured on Just Dance 2018 as a cover by Marc Martel (credited as "Top Culture" in game).

+Swedish band Herreys recorded a Swedish version for their album Diggi Loo, Diggi Ley.